-Elementary Chinese 2 90 hours lecture, 18 hours laboratory

-Prerequisite: CHIN 1
+Elementary Chinese 2 90 hours lecture, 18 hours laboratory Prerequisite: CHIN 1 Grading: letter grade or pass/no pass

-This course is the second of two beginning courses on the fundamentals of modern standard Chinese (Mandarin).
-It is designed to further develop students' competency in speaking, listening, reading, and writing.
-Topics will be placed in the contemporary context in the Chinese world.
+This course is the second of two beginning courses on the fundamentals of modern standard Chinese (Mandarin) and is designed to further develop students' competency in speaking, listening, reading, and writing.
+Topics will be placed in the contemporary context of the Chinese world.
+This course is not recommended for native speakers.